Anjani1598/Anjani1598/README.md

 ### Hi there 👋
-Hi, I'm Anjani vara prasad, An aspiring full-stack developer with a specialization inJ AVA with a passion for learning with an endless supply of optimism and curiosity.
+Hi, I'm Anjani vara prasad, An aspiring full-stack developer with a specialization in JAVA with a passion for learning with an endless supply of optimism and curiosity.

 I am an analytical, detail-oriented, results-driven graduate, passionate about Web development, and am skilled with MERN Stack and other development tools.
 Self-determined and curious about building products.